 Basically, a bill of sale confirms that ownership has changed.
+In this post we’ll show you how to write a bill of sale.

 You can use a bill of sale to document a variety of purchases, with most people using them for cars, motorcycles, or boats.
 However, you can also issue a bill of sale when you sell personal property like clothes, furniture, or even a puppy.